robert-rc2i/ptq-client-webapp/README.md

 * http://ptq-web-client.s3-website-us-east-1.amazonaws.com

-On there, you'll need to the URL of the running instance of Pianoteq that you have.
-See requirements below.
+Once the page opens, you'll need to set the URL of the running instance of Pianoteq, using the menu.
+See Pianoteq's requirements below.

 ### Install on your mobile device
-Yes, you may install a web application on your home screen.
+Yes, you may install this web application on your home screen.
 Your mobile device will treat it as if it was a native application.

 * iOS Safai
     * Click on the link above to load the web app